Rational Team Concert clients

 Got multiple tools across teams?
 See how teams can work towards one goal using different clients.

 Rational Team Concert has built-in support for the Eclipse IDE providing developers with a rich, integrated development environment for building and delivering software artifacts.
 The Eclipse-based client user interface contributes UI elements to the Eclipse workbench, including views, editors and status bars.

 Microsoft Visual Studio IDE

 The Rational Team Concert Client for Microsoft Visual Studio IDE brings the Jazz vision to .NET developers.
 With this integration, .NET developers can collaborate across teams, plan milestones and releases, track projects, manage source code and defects, automate builds all from within Microsoft Visual Studio IDE.

 The Web Client is the primary Rational Team Concert Client for planning, administration, reporting and dashboards.
 It does not require installing any special software on the client machine; all that’s needed is a Web browser.
 Each Jazz Team Server has a main web page where the user can select a project area and log in.
 Once logged in, the user can interact with the Jazz Team Server and browse information in the Jazz repository, including reading about recent events, entering and updating work items and plans, and downloading builds.

 Windows Explorer Shell

-Users can share, deliver, and manage change to source code all from within Windows Explorer using the Rational Team Concert Shell explorer for Microsoft Windows.
+Users can share, deliver, and manage change to files and folders, all from within Windows Explorer using the Rational Team Concert Shell for Microsoft Windows.

 For z/OS users — ISPF client